Makhabat Tazhibek Kyzy: Career

 In December 2024, the journalists' lawyer, Samat Matsakov, was arrested on fraud charges.
 Human rights organizations consider his arrest to be retaliation for his representation of the Temirov Live activists.
 International human rights organizations see the arrests of those associated with Temirov Live as part of a broader pattern of attempts by the Kyrgyz government to silence critics and have called for the dropping of charges against them and their release.

 There have been concerns about Tazhibek Kyzy's safety.
 Claims that she was physically assaulted on April 4, 2024 while in detention prior to trial were dismissed by prosecutors.
 There also have been reports that she was being subjected to harassment and repeated death threats by another inmate in prison.
 Representatives of the National Center of the Kyrgyz Republic for the Prevention of Torture visited her in February 2025, and reported that the issues had been resolved.
 A collective statement from international human rights organizations including Human Rights Watch, International Partnership for Human Rights, Front Line Defenders, and International Federation for Human Rights, has called on Kyrgyzstan to ensure Makhabat Tazhibek Kyzy's safety.

 As of April 9, 2025, it was announced that President Sadyr Japarov would grant a pardon to Azamat Ishenbekov.
 His release is credited to international expressions of concern over press freedom and human rights.
-Tazhibek Kyzy is the only person from Temirov Live to remain in prison.
+Tazhibek Kyzy at that point became the only person from Temirov Live to remain in prison.

+On 10 March 2026, the Supreme Court overturned Tazhibek Kyzy's conviction and ordered a retrial of her case.
+On 23 March, the Lenin District Court of Bishkek ordered Tazhibek Kyzy's release, replacing her custodial sentence with travel restrictions.
+The Committee to Protect Journalists welcomed Tazhibek Kyzyz's release, and urged Kyrgyz authorities to drop all the charges against her.